 It looks like something out of Star Wars.
 Large metal towers dominating a vantage point over a frozen cliff face that suddenly drop explosives charges, triggering a wall of snow that cascades down the mountain.

 But this isn’t science fiction.
-It’s a new technology designed to make roads safer and cut down on traffic headaches.
+It’s technology designed to make roads safer and cut down on traffic delays and headaches.

 It’s a remote avalanche control system, and in winter 2016, we began piloting the Wyssen avalanche control towers along a stretch of the Trans-Canada Highway at Three Valley Gap, near Revelstoke.

-The old avalanche control method at this site, called Helibombing, used explosive charges dropped from a helicopter.
-Crews could only drop the charges during day light and when the weather was cooperating.
-Darkness and poor weather led to road closures of up to 37 hours along that stretch of the Trans-Canada Highway, forcing drivers to take a six hour detour or find a place to stay overnight until crews can reopen it.
+The old avalanche control method at this site, helibombing, used explosive charges dropped from a helicopter.
+Crews could only drop the charges during daylight and when the weather was cooperating.
+Darkness and poor weather led to road closures of up to 37 hours along that stretch of the Trans-Canada Highway, forcing drivers to take a six-hour detour or find a place to stay overnight until crews could reopen the route.

 And that’s where a system that can operate remotely, 24 hours a day, under any conditions comes in.
 Here’s how it works: